 |Office:||D689 Loeb Building|

 Randall Germain obtained his undergraduate degree in Political Science and History from the University of Victoria (Canada) in 1984, and his doctorate in Political Science from York University (Canada) in 1994.
 Prior to joining Carleton University in 2003, he taught at McMaster University, the University of Sheffield, the University of Newcastle upon Tyne, and the University of Wales, Aberystwyth.
-He has convened the ‘International Political Economy Group of the British International Studies Association’ (1998-2001),and has served on the editorial board of the Routledge/RIPE Series in Global Political Economy (2000–2007) and the Review of international Political Economy (2020-2023).
+He has convened the ‘International Political Economy Group of the British International Studies Association’ (1998-2001), and has served on the editorial board of the Routledge/RIPE Series in Global Political Economy (2000–2007) and the Review of international Political Economy (2020-2023).
 From 2009 – 2012 he was Chair of the Department of Political Science.
-He is on the editorial or advisory boards of a number of journals, including the Review of International Studies and the Review of International Political Economy.
 His teaching and research interests focus on theoretical debates in IPE, global economic governance and the political economy of global finance.
-His current research examines the problem of currency internationalization and the theoretical legacy of the idea of history in IPE.
+His current research examines the problem of history in IPE and the challenges of currency internationalization.